-37. Public Art Implementation Plan (RPCA, PZ, TES, GS) Plan implementation will continue.

-38. Sanitary Sewer/Combined Sewer Overflow (CSO) Plan (TES, ARenew, DPI, RPCA, PZ) The City received a 5-year renewal of its permit to operate a Combined Sewer System (CSS) from the Virginia Department of Environmental Quality (VDEQ) in September 2013.
+- 37. Public Art Implementation Plan (RPCA, PZ, TES, GS) Plan implementation will continue. - 38.
+Sanitary Sewer/Combined Sewer Overflow (CSO) Plan (TES, ARenew, DPI, RPCA, PZ) The City received a 5-year renewal of its permit to operate a Combined Sewer System (CSS) from the Virginia Department of Environmental Quality (VDEQ) in September 2013.
 As required by this permit, and as part of the City's Eco-City Alexandria initiative, the City is updating its Long Term Control Plan (LTCP) in order to meet new regulatory requirements and mandated CSO reductions for Hunting Creek.
 The update to the LTCP identifies the strategy, projects, and schedule needed to improve water quality in Hunting Creek.
 A public participation program that included formation of an Ad Hoc CSS work group was implemented so that interested citizens and stakeholders can learn about the impacts of CSOs and provide input with respect to future CSO planning.
 The public process culminated in a public hearing at a City Council meeting in May 2016.
 The LTCP update was submitted to VDEQ in August 2016.
 This project (which entails CSO-002, CSO-003, and CSO-004), upon final approval from VDEQ, will move to the implementation phase.
-Future infrastructure improvements must be implemented no later than December 31, 2035.
+Under existing state laws and regulations, future infrastructure improvements must be implemented no later than December 31, 2035.
+This deadline is subject to change.
 The estimated cost of CSO remediation is \$125 million to \$188 million (2015 dollars) over a 20 year period.
-For CSO-001 an accelerated feasibility study will be undertaken in the 2018-2023 time period with the assessment phase starting in 2026 followed by design and construction.
+For CSO-001 an accelerated feasibility study has been proposed to be undertaken in the 2018-2023 time period with the assessment phase starting in 2026 followed by design and construction.
+An order of magnitude cost for the CSO-001 project could total around \$100 million.